-The agreements also include a €7.8 million commitment related to the development and manufacturing of licensed products, of which the Company has incurred €1.5 million of expense in 2020 compared to €2.6 million of cumulative expense for 2019 and prior years.
+At December 31, 2019, the Company had two indications ongoing, multiple myeloma and glioblastoma.
+Multiple myeloma was subsequently placed on hold during 2020.
+The agreements also include a \notin 7.8 million commitment related to the development and manufacturing of licensed products, of which the Company has incurred \notin 2.6 million of expense through December 31, 2019.